ldtteam/MinecoloniesWiki/source/systems/command.md

 ---
-title: MineColonies Wiki
+title: Command System
 layout: default
 ---
-# Commands
+# Command System

 These are the in-game commands currently available.
 Most require that a user have operator privileges to work and require that a singleplayer world has cheats enabled.